pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 ---
-title: Upgrade from Azure Native v1 to v2
+title: Upgrade Guide for Azure Native v1 to v2
 meta_desc: How to upgrade from v1 to v2 of the Pulumi Azure Native Provider.
 layout: package
 ---
 {{% notes type="info" %}}
-The Pulumi Azure Native Provider 2.0 is currently available in beta.
+The Pulumi Azure Native Provider v2 is currently available in beta.
 {{% /notes %}}

 ## About